kenhkan/noflo-pgorm/README.md

     ENDGROUP: 'things'

 The above would write to the 'users' table with a record of column 'a' and 'b'.
-The executed SQL would be:
+The translated SQL would be:

     INSERT INTO users (a,b) VALUES (1,2);
     INSERT INTO users (a,b) VALUES (3,4);